solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 as an environment variable, then we need to add one last dependency to convert our images into a file type we can upload.

-We'll be using Pinata Cloud to host our NFTs with IPFS since they do this for free.
+We'll be using Pinata Cloud to host our NFTs with IPFS since they do this for a very cheap price compare to other solutions such as Akord,...
 [Sign up, and create an API key](https://app.pinata.cloud/developers/api-keys).
 Keep this API key private.